yasenAlexiev/FMI-UP-2019-2020/README.md

   ### Practice 05
    * __Loops.pdf__ - Coding tasks for the fifth practice.
 Problems mainly focus on for and while loops.

+  ##
+  ### Practice 06
+   * __Functions and loops.pdf__ - Coding tasks for the sixth practice.
+The problems are from the fifth practice.
+They now require solutions with functions.
+A few new problems are also added.

   <h2 align="center"> Homeworks </h2>

   ## Easy